Justin-Randall/lochash/README.md

 ## Design

 The underlying design is elegantly simple.
-Coordinates are first quantized to native word-size, fixed-point integers.
-The quantization is opinionated and requires a power of 2 step (1, 2, 4, 8, 16, 32, 64 ...) to utilize shift operations to use a single CPU cycle rather than 29 or more for modulo/division operations.
+Coordinates are first quantized to fixed-point integers.
+The quantization is opinionated and requires a power of 2 step (1, 2, 4, 8, 16, 32, 64 ...) to utilize shift operations to use a single CPU cycle rather than 29 or more instructions for modulo/division operations.

 The storage algorighm utilizes an amortized-constant time unordered map for lookups, insertions and removals.
 It is optimized for reads and inserts.
 The implementation uses an std::unordered_map to allow for custom allocators (say, a stack allocation strategy to avoid slower heap and locking, if it all fits ... or a small-block allocator for fixed-size, etc.).

 This fits especially well with distributed, back-end mapping, where individual buckets may be associated with event-streaming channels across multiple servers at web-scale so that millions or billions of objects that may potentially interact are localized to a processor by location.
 Clients (and servers) can make a very fast calculation to determine which broadcast channels to subscribe to.

-It also works very well in standalone clients that have millions of objects instantiated, but need to cull potential interactions to other objects in the immediate vacinity -- so a range query returns a handful of buckets, at most, with a few objects in each, reducing the number of precision queries required for things like collision detection or other interactions.
+It also works very well in standalone clients that have lots of objects instantiated, but need to cull potential interactions to other objects in the immediate vicinity -- so a range query returns a handful of buckets, at most, with a few objects in each, reducing the number of precision queries required for things like collision detection or other interactions.

-The use of templates also allows for recursive location databases.
+Recursive location databases are also on the menu.
 2 or 3 amortized constant-time lookups can handle enormous query spaces.
-Objects within a few meters may be on a leaf, with the leaf database handling several hundred thousand kilometers, and a parent handling several hundred thousand more of those leaf nodes, etc....
+Objects within a few meters may be on a leaf, with the leaf database handling several kilometers, and a parent handling several hundred thousand more of those leaf nodes, etc....

 Another advantage of type templating allows integration with other applications.
 For example, a 3-float coordinate location hash used with UnrealEngine can easily provide a nice helper to convert FVec3 to the triple-float coordinate tuples used by the LocationHash database.

-The algorithm quantizes coordinates, first converting to native word size (size_t) if they are floating point, then removes precision by some power of 2 before calculating a hash.
+The algorithm quantizes coordinates, first converting to integrals if they are floating point (there are SSE2/SIMD assembly optimizations in place already), then removes precision by some power of 2 before calculating a hash.

 So, given a precision of 16 and 3 objects: